Universal cooling of quantum systems via randomized measurements: Cooling Protocol

 Taking the interaction to be of the form $\sigma_x \tau_x$, the relation between cooling and the role of the co- and counter-rotating terms for $\omega_\text{S}>0$ is illustrated in Fig.~\ref{fig:rwa_ratio}.
 It compares the energy of the system's steady state as a function of interaction time $t_M$ (black curve, left y-axis labels) to the ratio $E_\text{counter}/E_\text{co}$ of the system energies associated with the counter-rotating and co-rotating interactions (red, right y-axis labels).
 The smaller the ratio, i.e., the more the ``co-rotating interaction energy'' dominates over its counter-rotating counterpart, the lower is the steady-state energy.
 In other words, the better the RWA is obeyed, the colder the system becomes.

 Figure~\ref{fig:rwa_ratio} also shows that the steady-state energy depends on the choice of the interaction time $t_M$.
-In particular, for integer multiples of $\nu t_M/2\pi$, where $\nu$ is one of the eigenfrequencies of $H_\text{tot}$ [Eq.~\eqref{Htot-eq1}; see \cref{App:steering}],
+In particular, for integer multiples of $\nu t_M/2\pi$, where $\nu$ is one of the eigenfrequencies of $H_\text{tot}$ [Eq.~\eqref{Htot-eq1}; see Appendix~\ref{App:steering}],

-``revivals" of the counter-rotating contributions to the energy are observed.
+``revivals'' of the counter-rotating contributions to the energy are observed.
 At these interaction times, the energy associated with the co-rotating processes is swapped from the system to the meter and back, such that $E_\text{co}$ becomes small in comparison to the counter-rotating contribution $E_\text{counter}$.
 This may lead to heating of the system.
-In practice, this does not pose a significant obstacle, since the effect occurs only for relatively isolated values of $t_M$.
+In practice, this does not pose an obstacle, since the effect occurs for relatively isolated values of $t_M$ only.
 Moreover, the position of the revivals depends on the specific interaction and meter splitting.
-Since we investigate stochastic choices of those parameters, we expect that, on average, these peaks are suppressed (the same would also happen for randomized values of $t_M$~\cite{molpeceres_2025_QuantumAlgorithmsCooling}).
+Since we investigate stochastic choices of those parameters, on average, these peaks will be suppressed (the same would also happen for randomized values of $t_M$~\cite{molpeceres_2025_Phys.Rev.Research_QuantumAlgorithmsCooling}).
+Looking ahead to many-body systems, one may wonder whether the density of the revival peaks in Fig.~\ref{fig:rwa_ratio} will increase since more system transition frequencies may lead to the revival condition to be fulfilled more often.
+However, actual revivals will only occur for meter splittings that are resonant to one of those system transition frequencies.
+The situation is therefore fully analogous to the two-level system as shown in Fig.~\ref{fig:rwa_ratio}.